Manik2375/Manik2375.github.io/README.md

 # Manik2375.github.io
 For redirection and 404-page

-The main site is here https://manik2375.netlify.app/.
-Why?
-Because netlify is cool sunglasses
+The main site is hosted at https://manik2375.me/

-Nothing much in this repository...
+Github pages have my projects (mostly frontendmentor)